 In 2014, 422,572 shares were granted under the SIP.
 Of the shares granted in 2014, 113,088 shares will vest upon the grantees' completion of between three and six years of service with the Company, and because grantees have the right to vote the shares and receive dividends immediately after the date of grant these shares are considered awarded and outstanding under the two-class method.
+As of December 31, 2014, no shares had met the first condition for vesting.

 In 2015, 481,166 shares were granted under the SIP.
-Of the shares granted in 2015, 164,646 shares will vest upon the grantees' completion of between five and seven years of service with the Company, and because grantees have the right to vote the shares and receive dividends immediately after the date of grant these shares are considered awarded and outstanding under the two-class method.
+Of the shares granted in 2015, 158,958 shares will vest upon the grantees' completion of between five and seven years of service with the Company, and because grantees have the right to vote the shares and receive dividends immediately after the date of grant these shares are considered awarded and outstanding under the two-class method.
+As of December 31, 2015, no shares had met the first condition for vesting.